myrho/dive/README.md

 ## Installation

-You need to install Elm before.
+You need to [install Elm](https://guide.elm-lang.org/install.html) before.

-    npm install -g elm

-Then clone this repo, build the package and run the built in dummy presentation:
+Then clone this repo into a directory served by a local webserver and build the package:

     git clone https://github.com/myrho/dive
     cd dive
     elm package install
-    elm reactor
+    elm make src/Main.elm --output elm.js

-Browse to `localhost:8000`, browse to `Main.elm` and have fun with it!
+Browse to

-Alternatively you can use `index.html`.
-For this the repo needs to be cloned into a directory of a local webserver.
-Then browse to:

     localhost/dive/index.html

 `index.html` contains a piece of JavaScript that reads out current window size and passes it to the Elm App on startup.

+## License

+Apache 2.0